LESSON 7:VII – VITAL QUESTIONS TO CONSIDER

 - In chapter 31, we promoted the collective impact model to guide our work.
 How might we support organizations and our action team members in using the Collective Impact model to best achieve results?

-- In chapter 32, we laid out the 100% Community initiative in 10 steps.
+- In chapter 32, we laid out the 100% New Mexico initiative in 10 steps.
 First, which of those steps may be the most challenging, and why?
 Second, which individuals or organizations in your county can fill the roles we describe?

 - In chapter 33, we advocated for a 100% Community Task Force on Historical Trauma.
 Why is it important for all of your county residents to learn about historical trauma and historical resilience?